Travel and Reimbursements

 - The COLA online Professional Services Payment Questionnaire/PSPQ (to Group 1), and

-- If using the party for the first time through UT Austin, have the party performing the service complete the Payee Information Form/PIF (designating him/herself as an individual), and submit it along with a clear scan or copy of his/her photo ID to CBS at firstname.lastname@example.org.
+- If using the party for the first time through UT Austin, have the party performing the service complete the Payee Information Form/PIF (designating him/herself as an individual), and submit it along with a clear scan/photo or copy of his/her photo ID, to CBS Team 1 (emailed PIFs will not be accepted).
 This will be processed by COLA.

 Please contact COLA CBS at firstname.lastname@example.org or see Kevin Hsu with any questions.